 THE BIG DISPLAY CASE IN THE SCRIPT ROOM

-On this mezzanine floor there is the script room.
-There you can see a large wall display case in which the development of Egyptian writing, starting around 3,000 BC, is juxtaposed with the Mesopotamian writing system, the cuneiform script, using various examples.
-Displayed in another case you can see sherds with illustrations, so-called Ostraca.
-There are also numerous hieratic and hieroglyphic Ostraca of the New Kingdom as well as sherds with Demotic and Coptic inscripts from the Greek and Arabic periods.
+The Script Room is also on this mezzanine floor.
+There you can see a large wall display case in which the development of Egyptian writing, starting around 3000 BCE, is juxtaposed with the Mesopotamian writing system, the cuneiform script, using various examples.
+In another case you can see fragments of pottery with illustrations, called Ostraca.
+There are also numerous hieratic and hieroglyphic Ostraca from the New Kingdom as well as pottery fragments (also called sherds) with Demotic and Coptic inscripts from the Greek and Arabic periods.

 Collection Highlights